 Is Reason+ a Good Value?

 That really depends on how you plan on using Reason.
 There are a lot of users that will find Reason+ to be a great value, and a lot that will lose money subscribing to Reason+.
-I've created this is Reason+ a Good Value calculator to help you decide whether you should use it.

 Determining whether Reason+ is a good value is going to be a very individualized decision.
 It not only depends on how you chose to use Reason (and how much you've already invested in it), but also what you expect the future to bring.

 For example, there might not be new version of Reason released ever 18 months.
 Or the cost of a new version of Reason could go up.
 Or they could start releasing new Rack Extensions every month.
-Hopefully, though, this Reason+ value calculator helps you make an informed decision in whether to buy Reason+.

 Broader Concerns with Reason+

 While I think that Reason+ can be a great value for some folks, I have broader concerns about what Reason+ means for Reason Studios and its user base.
+Over the first year of Reason+, Reason+ has mostly stuck to my expectations.
+Reason as a standalone product is still available, but the price hike to reason 12 for new purchases and upgrades makes Reason+ the smarter choice for most users.

 On the one hand, as long as Reason is still available for a standalone purchase, then adding Reason+ is great.
 It allows users a lot more flexibility in how they want to access the software.
 It also provides Reason Studios with predicable income that they can (hopefully) reinvest into product development.
 Or it could just create a new income stream for the private equity firm that bought Reason Studios a couple years back.